sine3o14nnae/qmenu/README.md

 preferences, firewall rules, applications, per-qube keyboard layouts, devices, etc. with only the keyboard.

-All qmenu tools are written in POSIX-compliant shell script and only depend on the POSIX-compliant variants of the (nonqubes)utilities they use.

 The colors that correspond to a qube label can be adjusted by appending ` --{LABEL}=#{HEX TRIPLET}` for any label.